A note on the factorization of iterated quadratics over finite fields: Proofs of main results

 and

 never occur for $g$. \end{cor} \begin{proof} By \cite[Proposition 2.6]{JonBos12}, any irreducible factor $g$ of $f^i$ has even degree.
 Therefore, in any $2$-step transition, Theorem~\ref{thm:t=2} implies that the penultimate entry for the $f$-type of any irreducible factor of $g(f^2(x))$ cannot be $n$, completing the proof of Corollary~\ref{cor:missing_(2,n)}. \end{proof} \begin{remark} Let $g$ be as in Corollary~\ref{cor:missing_(2,n)}.
 One can use Lemma~\ref{lem:allowable} and Corollary~\ref{cor:missing_(2,n)} to immediately see that precisely half of the $2$-step transitions of $g$ which are assumed to occur in Boston-Jones model never occurs.
-This provides an explanation for the discrepancy between the data arising from Boston-Jones model and the actual factorization data for iterates of corresponding family of quadratic polynomials. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm:(3,1)}] By part (a) of Lemma~\ref{lem:GalConj}, we have
+This provides an explanation for the discrepancy between the data arising from Boston-Jones model and the actual factorization data for iterates of corresponding family of quadratic polynomials. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm:(3,1)}] Using Remark~\ref{rmk:nnn vs nns}, we can assume without loss that $g$ has $f$-type $nns$.
+By part (a) of Lemma~\ref{lem:GalConj}, then, we have

 for some monic, irreducible polynomial $h\in \mathbb{F}_q[x]$.
 Since $f$ has orbit type $(3,1)$, if we evaluate both sides of (\ref{eq:g(f^3)}) at $x=b_1$ and $x=b_2$, we obtain

 and